dcueva7/E-Commerce-Application/README.md

 # E-Commerce-Application
-Custom E-Commerce application built using DJango and Python.
+Custom E-Commerce application built using Django and Python.